Introduction

 Conclusion

-Results are available for i5-3210M and for AMD EPYC 7763 (the later is generated by CI).
+Results are available for i5-3210M and for AMD EPYC 7763 (the latter is generated by CI).

 The conclusion is that the best C libraries can be much faster than the STL.
+Such libraries are all based on template-header or template-macros paradigm.
+This is due to the over specification of the C++ standard which prevents the STL to achieve good performances in all cases.
 Even for C++, more specialized C++ libraries (like boost) are needed to achieve good performance.

 Continuous Integration